Crescent Mall

-Crescent Mall is a shopping mall in Ho Chi Minh City, Vietnam, located at Phú Mỹ Hưng planned city in District 7.
-With an area of 112,000 sqm that consists of 200 stores, a supermarket, cinema, restaurants, cafes, and gaming stadium.
+Crescent Mall is a shopping mall in Ho Chi Minh City, Vietnam, located at Phú Mỹ Hưng planned city in Tân Phú, District 7 (now is Tân Mỹ, Ho Chi Minh City).
+With an area of 112,000 sqm that consists of 200 stores, a supermarket, cinema, restaurants, cafes, and game arcade.

 The mall was designed by Tan Gek Meng, and developed and owned by Phu My Hung Corporation.
 Its design incorporates the concept of ruyi, which is said to bring good luck and fortune.
 The mall's last anchor tenant is Co.opmart, while previous anchors are Giant and Auchan.
-Phase 2 of the mall included its expansion and a 24-storey office tower next to it named Phú Mỹ Hưng Tower, which previously known as the Cresent Hub.
+Phase 2 of the mall included its expansion and a 24-storey office tower next to it named Phú Mỹ Hưng Tower, which is initially known as the Crescent Hub.
+Phase 3 of the complex is continue to expand the mall and build a new 40-story building.